 At Eye Rx, we’re here to help you through your emergency eye care needs, and to help make the process as calm and smooth as possible.

-If you or someone you know is currently experiencing an eye emergency, please call either our Chevy Chase office at (301) 841-6776 or our Washington D.C. office at (202) 659-2010.
-We will do everything we can to fit you in for a same day, emergency appointment.
+If you or someone you know is currently experiencing an eye emergency, please call our Chevy Chase office at or our Washington, DC office.
+We will do everything we can to treat your eye care emergency.

 If our offices are closed, please proceed to the nearest emergency room.

 When Should You Seek Medical Attention for an Eye Care Emergency?

 You should seek immediate medical attention if you experience any of the following symptoms: